 Community Supported Agriculture (CSA) is a direct marketing relationship between farmers and consumers.
 Customers agree to pay a set price at the beginning of the season for their share of the farm’s produce.
-The commitment of consumers to pay the farm early in the season helps farms with early season capital costs, and relieves the stress of marketing produce during a busy growing season.
+The commitment of consumers to pay the farm early in the season — summer or winter — helps farms with year-round costs, and provides a basis for secure and stable finances.

 The consumer benefits from an abundance of fresh produce from a known source, while the farm has the security of knowing how much produce to grow and how much money it will make that season.
-Furthermore, CSAs really do encompass “community” – the same people arriving for produce week after week brings to life new friendships and deeper understandings of food and farming that are far more lasting than a season’s worth of produce.
+Furthermore, CSAs really do encompass “community” – the same people arriving for produce week after week bring to life new friendships as well as a deep understanding of their own connection to food and farming..

-Although CSAs were born simultaneously in the 1960s in both Japan and in Europe, the community supported agriculture concept didn’t come to the United States until the mid-1980s, when pioneers of the CSA movement Jan Vander Tuin and Robyn Van En coined the phrase “community supported agriculture.”
-Since then, the CSA model has spread around the country with over 1,000 in operation today, including more than 65 in Vermont.
+Although CSAs were born simultaneously in the 1960s in both Japan and in Europe, the community supported agriculture concept didn’t come to the United States until the mid-1980s when pioneers of the CSA movement Jan Vander Tuin and Robyn Van En coined the phrase “community supported agriculture.”
+Since then, the CSA model has spread around the country with over 1,000 in operation today, including well over 50 in Vermont.

-To learn more about community supported agriculture shares at the Intervale Community Farm, please visit our member info page.
+To learn more about summer and winter community supported agriculture shares at the Intervale Community Farm, please visit our seasonal shares pages: